Along Came Polly: Plot

 Van Lew brings Reuben and Polly along on a sailing trip.
 As the two take shelter below deck during a storm, Polly learns of the risk assessment and argues with Reuben.
 She rejects his proposal to move in together, and she says that he would be better off going back to Lisa.

 Back home, Reuben is despondent over losing Polly and invites Lisa to Sandy's opening show.
 While there, he learns that Polly is leaving New York in a few hours.
 At the same time, he is urgently called into work to give his risk analysis presentation on Van Lew.

 After a speech given by his father, Irving, to Sandy about not living in the past, Reuben realizes he wants to be with Polly and not Lisa.
 Reuben rushes to her apartment to stop her from leaving.
 Meanwhile, Sandy fills in for Reuben for his risk analysis presentation on Leland and successfully convinces the board to insure him.

 Reuben catches up with Polly and tries to persuade her to stay.
 Since she still is not sure they are compatible, he eats food off the ground to prove he is capable of taking risks.
 Polly is finally convinced and ends up dating Reuben.
 Both agree to take their relationship step-by-step and not rush into marriage.

 A year later, Reuben and Polly vacation on the same beach in Saint Barthélemy.
 He has loosened up more, while Polly has become more comfortable with commitment.
-They encounter Claude, but instead of being angry, he thanks him for setting off the course of events that led him here before heading nude into the water with Polly to join Leland on his new boat.
+They encounter Claude, but instead of being angry, Reuben thanks him for setting off the course of events that led him here before heading fully naked into the water with Polly to join Leland on his new boat.